 ….And take your leave days!

 Remote working will force you into communicating with your team.
 This is because your supervisor can no longer walk up to you to remind you of a task that you may have missed.
 This requires the organisation to invest in communication and organisations tools such as Flock, Asana, Monday etc. These tools allow teams to create and assign group tasks and chats.

-Effective communication builds trust and accountability between you and your teammates, which means less tasks will fall through the cracks.
+Effective communication builds trust and accountability between you and your teammates, which means fewer tasks will fall through the cracks.

-To add on to this, there is such a thing as over communication- every task does not to be a zoom meeting, send an email or message using official organisation communication tools such as Flock.
+To add to this, there is such a thing as over-communication- every task does not have to be a Zoom meeting, send an email or message using official organisation communication tools such as Flock.

 5. Create and respect boundaries